 In a sleepy village in Wales, Ed wakes up one morning to find that the elderly have become flesh-eating zombies.
 Trapped inside his home, Ed tries to avoid his granny as she attempts to devour him.
 All around the town, his group of friends try to likewise fend off the elderly dead.

 The zombie film has become legion during the 00s following the success of films like 28 Days Later (2002) and the remake of Dawn of the Dead (2004).
 It was however the British spoof Shaun of the Dead (2004) that led the way to a more comedic take on the zombie film.
 A great many imitators have followed in Shaun of the Dead’s vein and offered up gonzo takes and/or spoof conceptual collusions with the likes of Zombie Beach Party (2003), Zombie Cheerleader Camp (2007), Zombie Strippers!
 (2008), Attack of the Vegan Zombies!
-(2009), Big Tits Zombie (2010), Santa Claus vs. the Zombies (2010), Bong of the Dead (2011), Abraham Lincoln vs. Zombies (2012), Zombeavers (2014), MILFs vs Zombies (2015), Scouts Guide to the Zombie Apocalypse (2015), Attack of the Lederhosen Zombies (2016) and Pride and Prejudice and Zombies (2016), among others.
+(2009), Big Tits Zombie (2010), Santa Claus vs. the Zombies (2010), Bong of the Dead (2011), Abraham Lincoln vs. Zombies (2012), Zombeavers (2014), MILFs vs Zombies (2015), Scouts Guide to the Zombie Apocalypse (2015), Attack of the Lederhosen Zombies (2016), Pride and Prejudice and Zombies (2016) and Fat Ass Zombies (2020), among others.

 The title Granny of the Dead leads you to expect another gonzo zombie film.
 There is some amusement to the idea of geriatrics coming after the living.
 Indeed, the previous British film Cockneys vs Zombies (2012) featured similar scenes with geriatrics fighting off zombies.
 We get a suitable number of scenes throughout with Marcus Carroll having to fend off his undead granny and of geriatrics prowling around outside on their walking frames.